jdigger/git-process/README.md

   * "`git sync`" makes it extremely easy for you to get any changes that are made in "`master`" into your branch so you can react to it immediately.
   * "`git to-master`" then makes it easy to cleanly integrate the changes you have made.
 If you need to keep the current branch open, use the `--keep` option.
 Otherwise it closes the branch along with various other house-keeping duties.
 * The process that you use should be essentially the same, regardless of whether you are working alone, or on a large distributed team.
-  * The exception here is "`git pull-request`" since you do not use pull requests when working solo or when pair-programming.
+  * The exception here is "`git pull-request`" since you typically do not use pull requests when working solo or when pair-programming.

 # Notes #